Commentary

 Cosby Exposed:

-Apparently, throughout his career Cosby was a sexual deviant.
+Apparently, throughout much his career Cosby was a sexual deviant.
 He has been accused by 60 women of abuse, violation, drugging and in many cases rape.
-With the accusers finally going public Cosby's behavior was front page news.
-Until now, Cosby and many other "bad actors" had been allowed to go unchecked because of money, power and social status.
-New to many of us, Cosby's behavior was a poorly kept secret in the industry.
+With the accusers finally going public, Cosby's behavior became front page news.
+Until now, Cosby and many other "bad actors" had been allowed to go unchecked because of money, power and status.
+New to many of us, Cosby's behavior was a poorly kept secret in the entertainment industry.

 Cosby Goes to Jail:

-On September 25, 2018, Cosby was sentenced to jail.
-On June 30, 2021, Cosby was release on a technicality after serving more that two years of a 3-10 year sentence.
-There is much more to the case of which can be its own book.
-But, at age 83 an American icon, a rapist, a broken down legally blind old man, walked free and the 60 accusers and many, many more scratched their heads in confusion, anger and sadness.
+On September 25, 2018, Cosby was sentenced to prison.
+On June 30, 2021, Cosby was release on a legal technicality after serving more that two years of a 3-10 year sentence.
+At age 83 Cosby walked free.

 When Cosby Dies:

 So, what do we do when Bill Cosby dies?
-The achievements, the success, the abuser, the conflict, the sadness, the disappointment is all very real.
+The achievements, the success, the abuse, the conflict, the sadness, the disappointment will all be very real.

 I think I will sit at home not watching the Cosby Show or Fat Albert or his stand-up routine.
-But, rather, know that the "Perfect Dad" was really the neighborhood abuser and he got too many of us.
+But, rather, know that "America's Dad" was really the neighborhood abuser.
 And, hopefully, in the future we won't say, "Stay away from that guy."

 We'll say, "Call the police!"